mbrukman/sense-engine/README.md

 });
 ```

 The tester function is delivered to a callback rather than returned because dashboard startup is usually asynchronous.
 However, you can use Mocha to [sequence asynchronous tests](http://visionmedia.github.io/mocha/#asynchronous-code).
-See the test folders in the CoffeeScript and JavaScript example
+See the test folders in [these](github.com/SensePlatform/CoffeeScriptEngine) [two](github.com/SensePlatform/JavaScriptEngine) engines.